jiggerbitties/ott-grubbymitts/README.md

-# OTT Stream Fingerprinter — Team Guide
+# OTT Stream Fingerprinter — Guide

 `ott-fingerprint.py` is a single-file command-line tool.
 You point it at the manifest URL of a streaming video (HLS `.m3u8` or DASH `.mpd`) and it reports